KiaRae994/Phishing-Investigation-Toolkit/README.txt

   - Trial and error (lots of debugging!)
   - Stack Overflow and online resources

-This reflects how real development works—**knowing what to build, leveraging resources, and continuously learning**.
+This reflects how real development works: knowing what to build, leveraging resources, and continuously learning.
 Every line of code taught me something new about Python, file handling, APIs, and security forensics.

 Privacy Note